CSCfi/csc-user-guide/docs/data/sensitive-data/sd-terminology.md

 **CSC Project**: using CSC services is based on projects: all your data in CSC belong to a project.
 Each project has a primary user, the CSC project manager, who can add members and manages access to the services.
 A project manager is responsible for the project's activities and acts as the data controller (or academic organization) representative.
 They, for example, need to describe which type of sensitive data the project is processing.

 **Disk quota**: storage space available to CSC's services users.
 SD Connect has a default quota of 10 TB.
-You can apply for more storage space by writing to servicedesk@csc.fi.
+You can apply for more storage space by writing to [CSC Service Desk](../../support/contact.md).

 **Multi-factor Authentication**: When you log in to the SD Desktop service, you must undergo an extra verification step next to provide a username and password.
 In this way, your account is more secure.
 The extra verification step is called: "Two-Step Verification" or "Multifactor Authentication", because you are proving your identity via a different method.
 In this case, you need to type in a one-time code (6 digits) obtained by opening a mobile app.
 The code is unique and valid for a limited amount of time.

 **Object**: the technical name for a file stored in a cloud object storage like Allas (or uploaded to CSC via SD Connect).
 This definition underlines that files stored in SD Connect / Allas can not be directly modified unless transferred or copied into a computing environment.
 Still, they can be accessed in read-only mode from a cloud computing environment (e.g. SD Desktop).

 **Project Identifier**: a synonym of CSC Project ID when using the command-line tool.
-The SD Connect user interface is displayed under User Information> Project usage and displayed as a series of 32 numbers and letters: e.g. AUTH_3a66dbf90b2940dc9c651362af595b23.
+The SD Connect user interface is displayed under User Information> Project usage and displayed as a series of 32 numbers and letters: e.g. `AUTH_3a66dbf90b2940dc9c651362af595b23`.

 **Virtual machine (VM) or virtual desktop**: a virtual computing environment (or virtual computer) that works as a physical computer.
 It has a processor, memory, and operating system but exists only as a code or a partition of the host computer in CSC's data center.
 The virtual machines used for Sensitive Data services are entirely isolated from the internet for security reasons.